SEARCH WARRANT CHALLENGE LAWYER ONTARIO

 4. Wrong type of warrant obtained makes it illegal

 Several types of warrant are available under the Criminal Code, Controlled Drugs and Substances Act, and other statutes.
-The police or other law enforcement officials need to request from an issuing justice or judge the right kind of warrant to do the particular things sought to be done.
+The police or other law enforcement officials need to request from an issuing justice or judge the right kind of warrant to do the particular investigative things sought to be done.

 The traditional s.
 487 Criminal Code search warrant is designed to seize physical items from physical places, rather than engaging in other creative investigative techniques which have their own separate authorization provisions created by Parliament.
-Sometimes the police will choose the wrong kind of warrant, leading to it being found at trial to be invalid as authorization for the kinds of investigative techniques used.
+Sometimes the police will choose the wrong kind of warrant, leading to it being found at trial to be invalid as an authorization for the kinds of investigative techniques used.

 When to Challenge a Search Warrant: You Don't Need to Wait Until Trial

 You don't have to wait until trial to challenge the validity of a search warrant.
 The best way to avoid being convicted of a criminal offence is to ensure there is no admissible evidence upon which to even charge you in the first place.